 - Why can’t I connect Joule to WiFi / the cloud?

 - WiFi is unavailable because I’m not Joule’s owner.

 - I can’t pair with Joule or I cannot find Joule during pairing.

 - I’ve paired with Joule, but I can’t connect.

 - When will the Joule app be available for Windows phones?

 - What smart devices does Joule work with?

 - Do I have to keep my phone near Joule while it is cooking?

-- Can I control more than one Joule with one smartphone?
+- Can I control more than one Joule with one smartphone or tablet?

 - Will Joule keep cooking if my phone dies or shuts off, or my WiFi or Bluetooth goes down?